Tips for Holiday Planning While Very Pregnantby Elizabeth MacDonald

 - Skip any traveling and stay within an hour of home.

-- Do not over commit to parties, or family gatherings.
+- Do not over-commit to family gatherings.
 The last thing you want to do is feel obligated to attend something as you near 39-42 weeks pregnant – or attending with a 1-week old baby.

-- Online shopping is a godsend; avoid crowded stores and have everything delivered to your door.
+- Online shopping is a godsend; avoid stores and have everything delivered to your door.

 - Freeze all holiday leftovers; they will be amazing when your baby arrives.
 (Go ahead and just make double dinners for two weeks and freeze the second meal each night.
 This will make freezer meal prep easy!)